tarwn/lessthandot-hugo/blogs/content/posts/2009-04-24-how-to-pad-positive-and-negative-number.md

 00012345

-Let&#8217;s continue by creating a table and dumping some numbers in that table
+Let's continue by creating a table and dumping some numbers in that table

 sql
 CREATE TABLE #Numbers(Num INT)